hemu243/focus-web-crawler/README.md

 In this project, I had implemented naive bayes based classifier (refer naive_bayes_classifier.py file) which provide score 0 if page is not related to new house development and 1 if page is related to house development.
 However you can extend base class and define your own classifier.
 Webcrawler components accepts instance of classifier.

-**_Training data set for classifier_**
+**_Training data set for classifier_** -
-Since I could not find out training data set for classifier so I ended up creating my own training data set by using raw output of google search results and converting to metapy format.
+since I could not find out training data set for classifier so I ended up creating my own training data set by using raw output of google search results and converting to metapy format.
 For more information you are refer sample_data_generator folder.
 In this folder you will find the following sub folders -

 dataset/raw/new_homes - raw google search result of new house data in json format and put into files.
 You can add more files in this folder and run sample_generation_script.py to generate new sample data for metapy.